raviy0807/raviy0807/README.md

 Few of the quotes, in-which I believe in:

 '''
-* SOME PEOPLE LOOK FOR A BEAUTIFUL PLACE.
-OTHERS MAKE A PLACE BEAUTIFUL.*
+*Some people look for a beautiful place.
+Others make a place beautiful.*
 '''

 '''
-* Our choice determines what to learn and what to leave. *
+*Our choice determines what to learn and what to leave.*
 '''

 <!---